QMCPACK/qmcpack/docs/methods.rst

--  **Sampling**: We use Ceperley’s bounce algorithm. ``MaxAge`` is used in case the reptile gets stuck, at which point the code forces move acceptance, stops accumulating statistics, and requilibrates the reptile.
+-  **Sampling**: We use Ceperley’s bounce algorithm. ``MaxAge`` is used in case the reptile gets stuck, at which point the code forces move acceptance, stops accumulating statistics, and reequilibrates the reptile.
 Very rarely will this be required.
 For move proposals, we use particle-by-particle VMC a total of :math:`N_e` times to generate a new all-electron configuration, at which point the action is